AbderrahmaneBouzemlal/alx-system_engineering-devops/README.md

+#alx-system_engineering_devops
-#alx-system_engineering_devops/n  this project we are going through the bash scripting
+this project we are going through the bash scripting in details